Honolulu Museum of Art: Honolulu Museum of Art School

 Education has been at the core of the Honolulu Museum of Art's mission since it opened.
 The museum serves more than 40,000 children and adults annually through free school tours, classes and workshops, outreach programs, activity-filled free museum days, free lectures, and other special programming.

 The Honolulu Museum of Art School (formerly the Academy Art Center at Linekona) opened in 1990 and serves thousands of children and adults each year.

-The Honolulu Museum of Art School is currently undergoing renovations, and is set to reopen in summer 2022.

 Shangri La: Doris Duke Foundation for Islamic Art

 Shangri La is a museum for learning about the global culture of Islamic art and design through innovative exhibitions, educational initiatives, public programs, and community partnerships.
 Through a partnership with the Honolulu Museum of Art (HoMA), visitors may tour Shangri La.
 Reservations are required.

-Doris Duke (1912–1993) built Shangri La with the help of American architect Marion Sims Wyeth.
+Doris Duke built Shangri La with the help of American architect Marion Sims Wyeth.
 Duke's collection of Islamic art was assembled over 60 years.